fukusuket/AtCoder-Chrome-Extention/README.md

    3. Click the LOAD UNPACKED button and select the 1 directory.

 ## How to use
 No action needed.
-Copy test case to the clipboard as soon as the page loads.
+Automatically copies the Python unit test code to the clipboard when the AtCoder Tasks page loads.

 ## Input
-Loding AtCoder page.
+Loding AtCoder problem page.

 ## Output
 For example, if you load [ABC 139 B problem](https://atcoder.jp/contests/abc139/tasks/abc139_b),